 Similar tours to Machu Picchu you might be interested in:

-Inca Trail Hike Frequently Asked Questions
+Inca Trail Hike Most Frequently Asked Questions

-How to book the Inca Trail Tour?
+How can I book the Classic Inca Trail Tour?

 How can I reduce the risk of altitude sickness?